iotagtk1/gladeGenerator/gladeGenerator/GladeGeneratorGUI/readMe.md

 OutPut Button Automatically generate programs

-ReOutPut Button If checked, re-write.
+ReOutPut Button

+If checked, re-write.If you do not want to export, uncheck the box.

 Tool Button - Opens the settings screen.